AlexTNguyen/QueueR/README.md

 <b>Briefly explain the need for the app (the "what")</b> <br>
 There are two applications that we are currently considering: (1) a queueing system for restaurants and  (2) a calorie counter for the dining halls.

 (1) This application is a queueing/waitlist + reservation + ordering system for restaurants.
 During busy hours, such as lunch or dinner time, it gets hectic in restaurants.
 People may be waiting in the restaurant while not being approached by the host for a while.
 A solution to this is to allow the  customers to do this themselves.
 Customers could scan a QR code and list the number of people in their party to automatically add themselves on the waitlist.
 While they are waiting, they could also look at the menu and order their food.
 When they have time, the restaurant could use their interface to notify their customers about the wait time.
-We could also implement a direct paying system so that customers don’t have to wait for the waiters to come pick up their credit cards.

 (2) This application is a calorie counter for Tufts dining halls.
 When going to the dining halls, it is difficult to track the calories and nutrients of each food, especially during peak hours when you feel rushed to get your food to get the line moving.
 This app tries to solve this problem by using the camera to quickly scan QR code on the labels of each respective food to obtain and quickly tabulate the calories and nutrients of your meal.